Are you an Android developer, designer or just a little curious? Join us to talk messaging and design best practices for Android.

 Android is Google.
 And Search is 3 out of 4 base pairs of Google's DNA.
 How does Android 4.x deal with Search and Refinement?
 In this interactive session we'll review:

 Greg show a case study redesign of the TripAdvisor's search interface using his lightweight, inexpensive, sticky-notes agile design method, which also creates a paper prototype ready for usability testing and give away two copies of his new book: Android Design Patterns: Interaction Design Solutions for Developers, Wiley, 2013, as prizes to top participants!

 Greg Nudelman is a design strategist, Fourtune 500 advisor and CEO of Design Caffeine.
 For the past 15 years he has helped craft cross-platform digital experiences for companies of all sizes, spanning from eBay to IBM and PayPal.
 His latest book is Android Design Patterns: Interaction Design Solutions for Developers.

-At Eventbrite, we’re passionate about bringing people together around live experiences of all shapes and sizes.
-So we’re building a platform that powers international film festivals, air guitar competitions, marathons and everything in between.
+At Eventbrite, we’re passionate about building a platform that brings people together around live experiences of all kinds.
+So we’re developing the technology that powers music festivals, hackathons, air guitar competitions, mud runs, rallies, and everything in between.